dimastatz/dimastatz.github.io/posts/opportunities-in-ai-2023/README.md

   </tr>
 </table>

-This document aims to offer a Business Building Framework tailored for small teams of software developers.
+This document aims to offer a Business Building Framework tailored for <b>small teams</b> of software developers.
 With this approach, developers can leverage their expertise for a new business venture with minimal financial investment.

 ## Core Concepts